zingale/phy504/_sources/cxx-statements.rst.txt

 .. note::

-   Just like with ``if``, there is a single-statement form of ``for`` that doesn't use brackets for the loop body -- this should be avoided.
+   Just like with ``if``, there is a single-statement form of ``for`` that doesn't use brackets for the loop body---this should be avoided.

 We also saw the range-for loop that works with a variety of containers.
 For example: